 Permit activities may be restricted based on weather, seasonal conditions or conflicts with visitor use (fire danger, wildlife concerns, busy weekends, etc.).
 Additional closures use limits and/or restricted activities are listed in the superintendent’s compendium.

 Activities having the potential to damage or significantly impact or alter park resources are prohibited.
 The following is a partial list of prohibited activities: (1) altering, damaging or removing vegetation, (2) vehicle use off established roads and parking areas, (3) use of insecticides, herbicides and pesticides, (4) loud noises that exceed 60 decibels or have the potential to negatively impact park resources or visitors experience, (5) smoking in building or vegetated areas, (6) use fragile vegetation areas, except on trails or already disturbed areas (as determined by the NPS), (7) flying aircraft below FAA recommended minimum altitude (usually 2,000 feet) above noise sensitive areas (National Parks), (8) commercial filming in wilderness areas, (9) writing on or discoloring any natural feature or structure.

 Use of aircraft and helicopters is highly restricted.
 Sensitive wildlife habitat, expectation of solitude in wilderness areas, and safety are our primary consideration with regard to over flight activities.
 Therefore, aerial filming is rarely allowed.

-Potential permittees should be aware that over 95% of Arches National Park (Delicate Arch and Fiery Furnace included) and 86% of Canyonlands National Park are Recommended Wilderness and are managed as federally designated Wilderness.
+Potential permittees should be aware that over 95 percent of Arches National Park (Delicate Arch and Fiery Furnace included) and 86 percent of Canyonlands National Park are Recommended Wilderness and are managed as federally designated Wilderness.
 Only educational filming is permitted within Wilderness areas.